Omarr Smith: 2005

-In 2005, Smith started at DS for the first three games of the season before sustaining a season-ending knee injury.
+In the 2005 Arena Football League season, Smith started at DS for the first three games of the season before sustaining a season-ending knee injury.
 He recorded 20.5 tackles (18 solo), an interception and four passes broken up for the season.
 He became just the third player in team history to record 200 career tackles.
 Smith recorded his 16th career interception as a SaberCat (24th overall) along with two pass break-ups to earn Defensive Player of the Game against the Gladiators.
 His season ended when he left the game in the fourth quarter after sustaining a knee injury on the road against the New Orleans VooDoo.
 The SaberCats placed him on Injured Reserve (IR) on February 17, 2005 with a ruptured patellar tendon missing the remainder of the season.

 2006

-In 2006, Smith returned from a serious knee injury and played and started 11 games at DS, including the final 10 regular season games.
-He began the season on IR recovering from the knee surgery.
+In the 2006 Arena Football League season, Smith returned from a serious knee injury and played and started 11 games at DS, including the final 10 regular season games.
+He began the season on injured reserve recovering from the knee surgery.
 He totaled 41 tackles (38 solo), three passes broken up and two forced fumbles.
 He had three interceptions on the season giving him 27 in his career and 19 as a SaberCat.
 Smith returned two of his interceptions for touchdowns giving him the team's career lead.
-He started at DS in his first game since sustaining a knee injury in New Orleans on February 13, 2005, on the road against the Rattlers.
-He returned to the lineup after being inactive for three games starting at DS against the Avengers.
-In Tampa Bay, he recorded his 25th career interception which he returned 16 yards for a touchdown, his fifth career interception returned for a touchdown, to earn Defensive Player of the Game.
+He started at DS in his first game since sustaining a knee injury in New Orleans on February 13, 2005, on the road against the Arizona Rattlers.
+He returned to the lineup after being inactive for three games starting at DS against the Los Angeles Avengers.
+Against the Tampa Bay Storm, he recorded his 25th career interception which he returned 16 yards for a touchdown, his fifth career interception returned for a touchdown, to earn Defensive Player of the Game.
 Smith recorded his 18th interception of his San Jose career (26th overall) moving into fourth place on the team's career list, against the Austin Wranglers.
-He broke a tie with Greg Hopkins for sole possession of 20th place on the AFL's all-time career interception list with his 27th that he returned 42 yards for a touchdown, his fifth career interception return for a touchdown with San Jose (sixth overall) giving him the team's all-time lead, against the Crush.
+He broke a tie with Greg Hopkins for sole possession of 20th place on the AFL's all-time career interception list with his 27th that he returned 42 yards for a touchdown, his fifth career interception return for a touchdown with San Jose (sixth overall) giving him the team's all-time lead, against the Colorado Crush.